Category Archives: History

 Trump-class battleship, as envisioned, with a rail-gun, lasers and two, conventional 5″ cannon.

 And that brings us to the current, Trump class battleship, shown above.
 It’s long, 840-880 feet, and heavy, 39,000 tons, or 2.5 times the weight of the cruiser-sized, Zumwalt.
 As was intended for the Zumwalt, the offensive weapons are missiles and a rail gun, 32 MJ, but now there is enough power run the ship and fire the weapon.
-Japanese versions of the rail gun have launched cheap shells at hypersonic speeds, ~5000 mph (hypersonic) at up to one per second to 100 miles.
-The shells cost only $85,000 each, a bargain.
+Japanese versions of the rail gun have launched cheap shells at hypersonic speeds, ~5000 mph (hypersonic) at a distance of over 100 miles and a fire-rate of ~one per second.
+The shells cost only $85,000 each, a bargain compared to hypersonic missiles.

 For defense, these battleships are to carry two, 300kW, Helios lasers, similar to Israel’s “Iron beam,” but 3 times as powerful.
 They are augmented by smaller lasers, by four, 30 mm chain guns (Gatling guns), and two, 5″ conventional navy guns of 24 mile range.
-Engines are estimated to be two gas turbines, perhaps 50MW each, to power the weapons, plus ~100 MW in diesel power for cruising at good mpg.
+Engines are estimated to be two gas turbines, perhaps 50MW each of for acceleration and to power the weapons, plus ~100 MW in diesel power for cruising at good speed and mpg.
 I thus estimate a total of ~200 MW, about as much as on a carrier.
-There is plentiful space for missiles and fuel too, and it should be ale to do some resupply of support ships.
-The crew size is bigger than on the Ticonderoga, 600 to 800, but far less than on a carrier.
-And the look is impressive.
-It could be a command ship.
+There is plentiful space for missiles and fuel, so it should provide some resupply of support ships.
+The crew size is bigger than on the Ticonderoga, 600 to 800, but far less than on a carrier, and the look is impressive.
+A Trump goal is that it should be an attractive, command ship.
 Still, there are objections.

-A main complaint is vulnerability as discussed here.
-Some see these ships are “bomb magnets,” not stealthy, nor as heavily armored as the Iowas, with lasers and chain guns insufficient to defend them, e.g. from dedicated swarm attacks.
-Detractors note that Battleships like the Bismarck, Yamamoto, and Arizona have been sunk, typically by air attack, but what they don’t mention is that it took a lot of bombs and torpedos to sink these battleships.
-Also these battleships will typically travel with support.
+A main complaint is vulnerability as discussed here, the claim is these ships are “bomb magnets,” not stealthy, nor as heavily armored as the Iowas.
+Detractors claim that lasers and chain guns are insufficient for defense from drone swarm attacks.
+They note that the Bismarck, Yamamoto, and Arizona have been sunk, typically by air attack.
+What the detractors don’t mention is that it took a lot of bombs and torpedos to sink these battleships nor that these battleships will travel with support ships, while the Bismarck travelled alone.

 Detractors also question the rail gun.
 Can it shoot down an airplane? can it sink a ship?
-We don’t know.
-They point of that the cost and construction time of the ship is high and likely to balloon.
-Wouldn’t it make more sense to fix the Constellation or the Zumwalt.
-The tests I’ve seen suggest that the rail gun can not sink a ship with one shot; that still needs a missile.
-If the gun can hit a plane or missile, it will destroy it, but accuracy may not be sufficient, at long range.
-The gun seems appropriate for shore bombardment and for slowing a Chinese navy that is already bigger than ours.
-As for the defensive lasers, these have been shown to stop drones and cruise missiles at a cost of only $10 per shot: nothing compared to a harpoon missile ($1.4 million each) or Aegis ($28 million).
-I don’t see a smaller ship being able to power these weapons, especially if you want extra room for expansion, like adding a nuclear reactor.
+The tests I’ve seen suggest that the rail gun can take out an airplane, but that it can not sink a ship, at least not with one shot.
+That still needs a missile, but the battleship does have missiles.
+The gun seems appropriate for shore bombardment too, even against hardened targets, and for dissuading actions by a Chinese navy that is already bigger than ours.
+As for the defense against drones, the battleship is to have high-powered lasers that have been shown to stop drones and cruise missiles at a cost of only ~$10 per shot.
+That’s nothing compared to a harpoon missile ($1.4 million each) or Aegis ($28 million).
+These are great weapons, and I don’t see a smaller ship being able to power them.
+Also it’s nice to have extra room for expansion — like adding a nuclear reactor.

 The time-line is what worries me most.
-For ten years at least, we will have to rely on short-range Arleigh Burkes that could not bombard the Houthis effectively on land, did not effectively defend US shipping in the Red Sea, and that uses million-dollar missiles to shoot down $20,000 drones.
-And in ten years, will we still want it.
+These will take ten years at least.
+Until then, we will have to rely on our short-range Arleigh Burkes that did not have the firepower to bombard the Houthis effectively on land, nor effectively defend US shipping in the Red Sea.
+Those ships had to use million-dollar missiles to shoot down $20,000 drones.
+I expect us to really need the battleships, even if it takes us ten years to get one.

 Robert Buxbaum, January 5, 2026.
-As a totally side issue: I doubt this is a battleship: It currently carries only one powerful gun.
-You need at least two to be a battleship, IMHO.
+As a totally side issue: some claim this isn’t a battleship.
+It carries only one gun, admittedly a powerful gun.
+I half agree, you need at least two big guns to be a battleship, IMHO.

 What causes innovation? is it worth it?